aryanjassal/artemis/README.md

 Artemis is an operating system inspired by the popular MS-DOS, completely written in 8086 assembly from scratch.
 The aim of Artemis is primarily for learning system programming.
 I have tried to ensure everything is well-documented, so the codebase is easy to follow and maintain.
 I will keep working on Artemis to see how far can I stretch functionality within the limited performance and hardware capabilities of 8086 processors.
 Of course, Artemis isn't meant to be run only on emulators.
 I am trying to make Artemis compatible with live hardware too.
 As I am using 8086 assembly, Artemis should work perfectly on actual 8086 hardware too.

-Best code is written under the harshest development environments.
-Wanna code better?
-Lets bring the harsh environment back.
+Code is best optimised when resources are scarce.
+Want optimised programs?
+Design them for the lowest-end systems.

 ## Usage

 ### Building And Running

 To run Artemis, ensure `qemu`, `nasm`, and `gcc` are installed.
-And, yes, I prefer Intel syntax over AT&T. Get over it.
+And, yes, I prefer Intel syntax over AT&T. Bite me.
 To run Artemis, type the following in the terminal to compile and run the operating system on QEMU.

 ```bash
 $ make